pakoito/RxCurrying/README.md

 RxCurrying is a library to allow [currying](https://en.wikipedia.org/wiki/Currying) on RxJava function primitives.

+For the RxJava 2.X version, please go to [RxCurrying2](https://github.com/pakoito/RxCurrying2).

 ##Usage

 RxCurrying contains two classes, `RxCurryingAction` and `RxCurryingFunc`.
 Each contains a set of `curry()` methods to do split any function into its curried version.
 Curried methods allows calling them one parameter at a time, and execute them at the end.
 For example, a `Func3<A, B, C, R>` becomes a `Func1<A, Func1<B, Func1<C, R>>>`, or an `Action4<A, B, C, D>` becomes `Func1<A, Func1<B, Func1<C, Action1<D>>>`.